-For applications where ac coupling is appropriate, the op amp's output can be easily level-shifted via a coupling capacitor.
-This has the advantage of allowing the op amp's common-mode level to be symmetrically biased to its midsupply level (i.e. $(V{\rm CC}+V{\rm EE})/2)$).
+For applications where ac coupling is appropriate, the op amp output can be easily level-shifted via a coupling capacitor.
+This has the advantage of allowing the op amp common-mode level to be symmetrically biased to its midsupply level (i.e., $(V{CC} + V{EE})/2)$.
 Op amps that operate symmetrically with respect to their power supplies typically provide the best ac performance as well as greatest input/output span.
-Various high speed/performance amplifiers that are restricted to +5 V/-5 V operation and/or specified for +5 V single-supply operation can be easily configured for the 4 V or 2 V input span of the AD9224.
-A differential input connection should be considered for optimum ac performance.
+Various high speed/performance amplifiers which are restricted to +5 V/-5 V operation and/or specified for +5 V single-supply operation can be easily configured for the 4 V or 2 V input span of the AD9225.
+Note that differential transformer coupling, which is another form of ac coupling, should be considered for optimum ac performance.